• Skip to main content

 Cherry tomatoes cut in half on a cutting board.

-1. Peel the avocado, remove the pit and dice it.
-Add the avocado to the tomato and corn mixture and then add the scallions.
+1. Slice the avocados in half, remove the pit, and dice the flesh.
+Add the avocado to the tomato and corn mixture and the scallions.

 An avocado with the pit removed cut up.